marcopoloye/dont-forget/README.md

 ## Installation
 Note: Back end server must be online for proper functionality
-1. 'npm i' into terminal to install necessary node modules
+1. Install necessary node modules
 2. 'npm start' into terminal to run the app

 ## Tech stack